 Single women in Nairobi took to the streets on January 24, 2004 to protest against what they termed as violation of their rights.
 Led by the city mayor, Joe Aketch, and Forum for Single Women’s Rights (FSWR) coordinator, Alice Ndegwa, the women demanded that their rights be recognised and respected.
 OGOVA ONDEGO reports.

 Due to socialisation, women in Kenya are brought up on the notion that they must eventually get married, and have children to be ‘complete.’
-Any one who deviates from this expectation is regarded with suspicion.
+Any one who deviates from this expectation is viewed with suspicion.
 FSWR feels this view denies the woman the right to free choice and self-determination.
 Socio-cultural changes may have taken place in recent years, but single mothers are still viewed with suspicion in this largely conservative East African nation of 34 million people.
 Single mothers no longer want to be treated like outcasts by their families, society and men who want to have a ‘nice time’ with them at their expense.
 FSWR is expected to sensitise the largely hypocritical Kenyan society to the rights of single women.
 Mayor Akech suggests that single women be honoured with what he terms ‘a Single Women’s Day’ out of recognition for their contribution to the development of Kenya.

 Speaking in the company of the women who had demonstrated in the Kenyan capital city against what they termed “the refusal by the society to accept us because we have no spouses” during the official launch of their organisation, Akech said, “Without the unwavering effort of single women like Esther Passaris of Adopt-A-Light whose actions will forever remain in the heart of the City Council, the status of the city would have been reduced from ‘B’ to ‘C’ by the United Nations .”
 His reference reminded Kenyans of Esther Muthoni Passaris, the woman who had in late 2003 thrown her pride and dignity to the wind by bringing bedroom secrets to an open court; she has sued her alleged former lover for Sh20 million (about US$250,000) for allegedly forcing her to live a lie for more than seven years between 1992 and 2000, all along making her believe they were husband and wife.